 “If [owners] find out that they can get some more money from people, it’s likely that the workforce will have to step up and work even harder...
 People would probably have to work on their days off, and we’re currently very short-staffed,” Gordon says

 While O’Toole didn’t specify exactly how such a plan would play out at the dinner table, Gordon believes “it could create a whole lot of other problems.”
-Among them are a potential drop in tips, if diners choose to calculate gratuities with the rebate in mind; confusion among diners about how the rebate works, which workers will have to field; and visits from people who do not habitually dine out and are unfamiliar with the necessary coronavirus safety protocols.
+Among them are a potential drop in tips if diners choose to calculate gratuities with the rebate in mind, confusion among diners about how the rebate works, which workers would have to field, and visits from people who do not habitually dine out and are unfamiliar with the necessary coronavirus safety protocols.

 Correction: September 11, 2021, 9:45 a.m.
-This article was corrected to show that Erin O’Toole said said in a video posted to Twitter that his plan would recover one million jobs, not 100 million.
+This article was corrected to show that Erin O’Toole said in a video posted to Twitter that his plan would recover one million, not 100 million, jobs.